 17. Translate Documents in Google Docs

 Did you know that Google Drive can easily translate entire documents for you on the fly?
-Yeah, it’s no secret that Google Translate is one of the most powerful and accurate translation services out there, and obviously it’s integrated really well with Google’s cloud storage solution.
-Here’s how to translate entire documents in Google Docs.
+Yeah, it’s no secret that Google Translate is one of the most powerful and accurate translation services out there, and obviously, it’s integrated well with Google’s cloud storage solution.
+Here’s how to translate entire documents into Google Docs.

 - Simply open the document in Docs.
 Then, head over to Tools -> Translate document.